 The YA is a fundamental part of your degree programme.
 Only in wholly exceptional circumstances will you be granted a waiver.
-Requests for a waiver should be made in writing to the Head of School.
-The decision will be taken by the Head of School after consultation with the School's YA Tutor and the YA coordinator for that language.
-For further information see the YA Handbook.
+Requests for a waiver should be made in writing to the Head of Department.
+The decision will be taken by the Head of Department after consultation with the Department's YA Tutor.
+For further information see the YA Handbook (published in November)